ArijitKHaldar/csd_fse-java_2023/IDP/PersonalFinanceTrackerFrontEnd/personal-finance-tracker/README.md

+# Personal Finance Tracker

+#### Developed By Arijit Kumar Haldar

+This is the Front-end for the IDP project done for Cognizant CSD 2023.

+`Feature description pending`

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).